nullscreen/bark/README.md

 ### Coming Soon ###

 Submitting images through the GitHub API is currently unsupported.
-We'll have a workaround soon.
+We're planning to build a workaround to make this possible, so you'll soon be able to attach screenshots to GitHub issues as well.

 ## License ##